First-timer’s instructions

 The bathrooms are heated, so the first water out of the sink tap might be warmed in the inside pipes and less cold than the flow of water a couple of minutes later; refill your water bottle first.

 Hand or toe or foot warmers …small packets of chemicals, which when activated, will produce heat for hours, can be a worthy investment.
-If you figure out who in your tent will probably get up first in the morning, as soon as you wake up you can put a set of them in the toe end of their boots first to make them more comfortable, then move them to other people’s boots.
+If you figure out who in your tent will probably get up first in the morning, as soon as you wake up you can put a set of them in the toe end of their boots first to make them more comfortable, then move them to other people’s boots and finally to someone’s jacket pocket for their fingers.
 If you buy a foot sized pair for boots, be sure they don’t make your boots too tight and cut of circulation to your toes.

 (Some kinds can be boiled to be reused.
 They are more expensive in the short run but can be reused for years and are much more earth-friendly.)